-Shareholders at six Fidelity funds are now voting on our shareholder proposal on genocide-free investing for the shareholder meeting on May 14, 2013.
+Shareholders at six Fidelity funds voted on our shareholder proposal on genocide-free investing on June 18, 2013.
 Read more about the vote here.

 In February 2007, Fidelity’s stake in PetroChina reached $1.3 billion.
 However, in the first half of 2007, one of Fidelity’s fund managers, William Danoff, sold all of his portfolio holdings in companies with ties to genocide, amounting to about half of the total that Fidelity held at that time and nearly all of what Fidelity held on the New York stock exchange.
 Since then, Fidelity has continued to be a large shareholder in PetroChina and Sinopec with most shares purchased on the Hong Kong stock exchange.
 Since Fidelity has made no commitment regarding divestment from PetroChina and Sinopec, investors entrusting their money to Fidelity mutual funds continue to risk inadvertently investing in these companies helping to fund the genocide in Sudan.

 Divested from PetroChina

 Voted for GFI shareholder proposal